sam-inch/Oxford5k_query_frcn/README.md

 The codes are used to create three documents for faster rcnn training.
 It transfer the query information of ground-truth box from oxford5k dataset.
 The code is written by Sam Weng.

+It is my first time to write python codes and please forgive the that is not elegent and a bit ugly.

 # Trans *Oxford5k dataset* for Faster R-CNN

 ## About the python files